Shutki shira: Etymology

+Shutki shira means fermented fish broth in Bengali.
+In Eastern Bengali, the voiceless postalveolar fricative has a tendency to debuccalize to a voiced glottal fricative in word-initial position, leading to terms such as Hutki shira also being popular.
+Alternative terms also include Hukoin shira, Fukoin shira and Futki shira.

 Variations

 Hutki shirá varies with the availability of seasonal vegetables such as gourd leaves, radishes, and eddoe.

 The hidol fish hidoil mas or hidol mas is used traditionally, but lotia fish may be substituted if hidol is unavailable.

 A regional variation is the Bengali recipe mukhir hutki shira, which uses eddoe or commonly knows as hairy potato (known in Bengali as mukhi or muki).

 Preparation

 Hutki shirá is typically made with hidol hutki, crushed garlic, pureed onion, potatoes, spinach, aubergine, red pepper, chili powder, salt, turmeric, and other seasonal vegetables that are available.
 The fermented fish is first soaked in cold water, then placed in a large sauce pan or cooking pot with sliced onions, garlic, ground spices, salt, and shrimp.
 The mixture is then covered and left to cook over a high flame.
 Next, it is stirred as it continues to cook before pumpkin and aubergine are added.
 Sufficient water is added to form a broth.
 In the final step, Naga chili is added and the broth is given a gentle stir.
 The dish is often eaten over cooked rice.